A Brief History of Scalia Laboratory and Meteorology at Ohio University

 Three more lines and yet another Dictaphone machine were installed.
 Forecasters had to become expert at handling all three microphones simultaneously without letting them touch.
 Call volumes increased dramatically by the late 1980s call – over 400,000 calls per year.

-The line was sponsored by numerous groups, such as a Bank one, The Hocking Valley Bank and the College of Osteopathic Medicine.
+The line was sponsored by numerous groups, such as Bank One, The Hocking Valley Bank and the College of Osteopathic Medicine.

 In 1992, under the associate lab Director, Clark Earick, Frognet provided the lab with a free homepage on the Internet.
 Later on, Katy Fitzpatrick updated the web page to include current weather observations, a climatic summary page, and a staff page.
-The number of hits was small at first but now averages about 40,000 a month.
+Kevin Thiel then moved the website to the physics servers for increased stability, and expanded the number of products on the website to include climate analysis, hocking river, radar, satellite, social media, and winter weather analysis pages.
+The number of hits was small at first but now averages about 10,000 a month.

 Dr. Ryan Fogt is the current director of the laboratory.
 Ian Bailey is the lab’s current associate director.